Professor Richard Rowe BSc, MSc, PhD

 Teaching and administrative duties

-I am Director of Research for the Psychology department and I am also the Sheffield Psychology lead for ESRC White Rose Doctoral Training Centre.
-I lecture in quantitative methods for the Doctoral Training Centre as well as on our Doctorate in Clinical Psychology, MSc in Psychological Research Methods and MSc in Occupational Psychology.
-At undergraduate level, I organise and teach on the Research Methods module at Level 2.
+I am Director of Research for the Psychology department and I am also Director of our MSc Psychological Research Methods courses.
+I lecture in research methods for our Doctorate in Clinical Psychology, MSc in Psychological Research Methods and MSc in Occupational Psychology.

 Activities and Distinctions